kingyin3613/kingyin3613.github.io/content/flow.md

 # Discrete models for transport phenomena
 In this section, two discrete models for transport phenomena for porous materials will be presented, one is called the `Flow Cell Model (FCM)` for the hygral-thermal behaviors of wood at the mesoscale level.
 The `FCM` uses the topologically dual structure of the Voronoi-based `Connector-Beam Lattice Model (CBL)`, a Delaunay lattice network, as the transport system.
 Another work that will be introduced is called three-dimensional `Flow Lattice Model (FLM)` with application to the Hygro-Thermo-Chemical (HTC) model for analysis of moisture transport and heat transfer in cementitious materials.
 The `FLM` is a discrete transport model formulated in association with a mechanical model for mesoscale structure of concrete, the `Lattice Discrete Particle Model (LDPM)`.
-These two models enables the simulation of transport phenomena at the length scale at which the material exhibits <b>intrinsic heterogeneity</b>.
+These two models enables the simulation of transport phenomena at the length scale at which the material exhibits intrinsic <b>heterogeneity</b> and <b>tortuosity</b> of flow paths.

 ## Discretization of the scalar potential field variable(s)